schorfES/pacto/README.md

 These actions allow creating modules.
-Each module should contain at least one [initialize action](#initialize) but can be composed of multiple actions, models, collections, services view etc. This initialize action is meant to be the entry point of each module.
+Each module should contain at least one [initialize action](#initialize) but can be composed of multiple actions, stores, states, services, views etc. This initialize action is meant to be the entry point of each module.
 It setups and executes its module:

 ![pacto app module structure](https://raw.githubusercontent.com/schorfES/pacto/master/docs/app.png)

-The state management in pacto is not solved using a giant monolithic state object.
-It comes with classic _backbone inspired_ model and collection classes.
+The state management is not solved by pacto, but there is small _backbone inspired_ model and collection extension for pacto called [pacto-model](https://github.com/schorfES/pacto-model).
-Instances of them or any other object can be stored and accessed through the context like a simple key/value store.

 ## Installation